Zombie Lake (1980)

 A nosy reporter turns up to research the myth of “The Lake of Ghosts” and the mayor (Howard Vernon) dishes the dirt about how the lake is full of Nazi ghosts.
 One of whom whilst his unit was retreating from the village during the war, saved a young village girl, fathered a daughter with her, he fled, got shot and dumped in the lake and for some inexplicable reason the mother died, leaving the daughter behind.

 Two days after they realised the water nymph went missing the villagers decide to do something about it, but well not before another girl gets lunched on!
-A team of naked frolicking female basketball players, ventures into the lake for a nymph dip which raises the zombies old goose-stepping spirit, the girls of course (3rd course) are unaware that the Nazi zombies are lurking in the depths of a swimming pool far far away, ready to pounce on their naked-nubile-nymph bodies.
+A team of naked frolicking female basketball players, ventures into the lake for a nymph dip which raises the zombies old goose-stepping spirit, the girls of course (3rd course) are unaware that a Nazi zombie horde (read as 7 zombies) are lurking in the depths of a swimming pool far far away, ready to pounce on their naked-nubile-nymph bodies.
 Of course when the zombies surface in the lake there are only about 3 of them, and it looks very much like 3 girls get killed, not including the one that escapes to alert the village of the naked nubile nymph noshing Nazi nastiness, totally obscuring the fact that around twelve girls got out of this 1970’s hippy shaggin’ wagon in the first place!

 Eventually though after the zombies devour the basketball team the villagers decide to get their finger out and call the cops, who while investigating in their half-hearted “we don’t believe in ghosts” way, (nobody has mentioned zombies by this point!) also become lunch for our well fed zombies.
 So it’s left the to the villagers and the reporter to finish the zombies off once and for all.
 They do this with the help of the daughter of the head zombie, who by this time of course has met her flaky father, swapped necklaces with him, had lunch and reminisced about dear old dead mommy, “quality time” (well almost)!
 They decide they will lure the zombies to the mill where with the help of some napalm (Yup you read it right) they decide to have a zombie barbecue.
 THE END!
 (I HOPE!)